Detecting-Simulated-Real-ECG-Signals/DataManagement/README.md

 ds = LocalDataset("/path/where/data/is/stored")
 ```
-The data path will be stored an when not specified otherwise be used.
+The data path will be stored.
+If you initialize the Object, the stored path will be used if not specified otherwise.

 ### Download missions